1st Ayrshire and Galloway Artillery Volunteers: Gaza

-On 5 December 52nd (L) Division had already marched out to take over the line north of Jaffa on the coast.
+On 5 December, 52nd (L) Division had already marched out to take over the line north of Jaffa on the coast.
 After a tough march it was overlooking the River Auja by 8 December.
 The Turks were in a strong position on the other side.
-To drive them out XXI Corps planned a 24-hour bombardment to launch the Battle of Jaffa, but 52nd (L) Division got infantry across the Auja during the night of 20/21 December, initially covered by the artillery's normal nightly fire, which then became a creeping barrage.
-The Royal Engineers then built bridges and the whole divisional artillery crossed during 22 December as the division advanced rapidly to Arsuf.Farndale, Forgotten Fronts, p.
-114.
+To drive them out, XXI Corps planned a 24-hour bombardment to launch the Battle of Jaffa, but 52nd (L) Division got infantry across the Auja during the night of 20/21 December, initially covered by the artillery's normal nightly fire, which then became a creeping barrage.
+The Royal Engineers then built bridges and the whole divisional artillery crossed during 22 December as the division advanced rapidly to Arsuf.

 Megiddo

 The division remained in the line near Arsuf until March 1918.
 The German spring offensive on the Western Front meant that urgent reinforcements were required, and 52nd (L) Division was sent.
 It was relieved in the line by 7th (Meerut) Division, but as part of the relief the whole of 52nd (L) Divisional Artillery was exchanged with 7th (Meerut) Divisional Artillery on 3 April 1918.
-The Lowland artillery served with this Indian Army formation in Palestine until the end of the war.Farndale, Forgotten Fronts, pp. 121, 125; Annex 1.Thompson, p.
-505.
+The Lowland artillery served with this Indian Army formation in Palestine until the end of the war.

 There was little activity in the coastal sector during the summer of 1918.
-On 28/29 May the divisional artillery supported an advance of about 1.5 mi, then on 8 June 7th (Meerut) Division seized the 'Two Sisters' hills being used as OPs by the Turks: the attack was launched at 03.45 after a 15-minuted bombardment.
-It also caused heavy casualties to the Turks when the division raided 'Piffer Ridge' on 27 July.Farndale, Forgotten Fronts, pp. 127–8.
+On 28/29 May, the divisional artillery supported an advance of about 1.5 mi, then on 8 June 7th (Meerut) Division seized the 'Two Sisters' hills being used as OPs by the Turks: the attack was launched at 03.45 after a 15-minuted bombardment.
+It also caused heavy casualties to the Turks when the division raided 'Piffer Ridge' on 27 July.